dtoczala/watson-landing-page/README.md

 **Code**
 - [Personality Insights with Twitter](https://github.com/watson-developer-cloud/personality-insights-twitter-python) - This sample shows how to get Twitter data using the Twitter REST API (via the python-twitter client library) and submit it to the Personality Insights Service.
 - [Your Celebrity Match](https://github.com/watson-developer-cloud/your-celebrity-match) - a sample application that does an analysis of your Twitter traffic, and matches you to a variety of celebrities, based on personality, needs and values.

+## OpenScale
+Watson OpenScale allows enterprises to automate and operationalize the AI lifecycle in business applications.
+It will help ensure that AI models are free from bias, can be easily explained and understood by business users, and are auditable in business transactions.
+I OpenScale supports AI models built and run in Watson Studio.
+Examples are Watson Machine Learning, Azure ML, Amazon SageMaker, and others.

+### References for Further Reading
+- [Getting Started with OpenScale](https://test.cloud.ibm.com/docs/services/ai-openscale?topic=ai-openscale-gettingstarted#gettingstarted) - The getting started guide.
+I STRONGLY recommend going through this, since OpenScale can be a bit tough to wrap your head around at first.
+- [Watson OpenScale API](https://cloud.ibm.com/apidocs/ai-openscale) - The API reference page.

 ## Speech to Text and Text to Speech (STT/TTS)
 Speech to Text (STT) and Text to Speech (TTS) are well understood capabilities, so no use in going into a boring explanation.
 These are often coupled with [Natural Language Understanding (NLU)](https://github.com/dtoczala/watson-landing-page/blob/master/README.md#natural-language-understanding-nlu) or [Assistant](https://github.com/dtoczala/watson-landing-page#watson-assistant-formerly-conversation), to help form compelling cognitive applications.